 Global Campaign for Education

-Send My Friend to School is run by the UK coalition of the Global Campaign for Education.
+Send My Friend to School is the UK coalition of the Global Campaign for Education.

 In the UK the campaign seeks to increase community awareness of the state of education internationally and generate the political will necessary to ensure the UK plays an active and effective part in efforts to secure education for all.